omar6635/test_rep/README.md

 ## ASCII art Maker

-A program which accepts an input for a path of photo and prints its ASCII art equivalent on the console and also saves that art in a text file.
+A program which accepts an input for a path of a photo and prints its ASCII art equivalent on the console and also saves that art in a text file.

 ### How does it work?